solo-system/solo-system.github.io/downloads.md

 ## Downloads

-The SOSI (Solo operating system image) is needed to run every Solo.
+The SOSI (Solo Operating System Image) is needed to run every Solo.
 It must be [transferred (flashed)](/documentation/flashing.html) onto the memory card before being inserted in the Solo.
 See the [Getting&nbsp;Started](/documentation/getting-started.html) guide.